Vintage Rock Tumbler Parts

 All information that we have about parts for other tumblers is written below.
 Please read it instead of writing to us.
 Thank you!

 For other brands of tumblers that are still in production the best place to obtain the parts is directly from the manufacturer.
-Some of these manufacturers include: Diamond Pacific, Covington Engineering and Mini Sonic.
+Some of these manufacturers include: Diamond Pacific, Covington Engineering, Mini Sonic, and Natural Science Industries.

 Dozens of Extinct Manufacturers